Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Exemption Under Section 54F:

 For example, Mr. Patel sells shares for ₹50 lakhs, generating a LTCG of ₹15 lakhs.
 He buys a new house for ₹20 lakhs within one year.
-LTCG exempt = ₹15 lakhs (maximum).
-Remaining ₹5 lakhs are taxable at the applicable slab rate.
+LTCG exempt = ₹6 lakhs.
+Remaining ₹9 lakhs are taxable at 12.5% rate.

-Section 54EC of the Income Tax Act, 1961, offers a valuable option to exempt long-term capital gains (LTCG) earned from the sale of any asset other than a residential house property.
-To claim this exemption, you need to invest the entire sale proceeds in specific notified government bonds within six months of the asset sale.
+Section 54EC of the Income Tax Act, 1961, offers a valuable option to exempt long-term capital gains (LTCG) earned from the sale of immovable capital asset (including land or building or both) To claim this exemption, you need to invest the entire capital gain in specific notified government bonds within six months of the asset sale.

 Conditions and exemptions:

-Example: Upon selling his old gold for Rs.
+Example: Upon selling for a piece of land Rs.
 10 lakhs, Mr. Sharma realizes a long-term capital gain (LTCG) of Rs.
 5 lakhs.
-To benefit from a tax exemption, he promptly reinvests the entire proceeds of Rs.
-10 lakhs into NHAI bonds within six months of the asset sale.
+To benefit from a tax exemption, he promptly reinvests the entire capital gain of Rs.
+5 lakhs into NHAI bonds within six months of the asset sale.

-Eligible Bonds: Currently, the following bonds issued by the National Highways Authority of India (NHAI) and Rural Electrification Corporation Limited (RECL) are eligible for Section 54EC exemption:
+• Eligible Bonds: Currently, the following bonds are eligible for Section 54EC exemption:

 Note: Always refer to the latest list of eligible bonds published by the government before investing.